-Air (oxygen, carbon dioxide, and nitrogen):

-Plants breathe (respire).
+Air (oxygen, carbon dioxide, and nitrogen): Plants breathe (respire).
 Like all living things, they respire to support their life functions and give off carbon dioxide as an end product of respiration.
 During the daylight hours, they take in carbon dioxide which they use in the process of photosynthesis.
-They capture the sun's energy and use it to synthesize sugars and other molecules, using carbon dioxide molecules as "building blocks."

-Fair test:

-A fair test is an investigation or experiment in which one condition (called the "independent variable") affects another ("dependent variable") while all the other conditions in the investigation are not changed.
+Fair test: A fair test is an investigation or experiment in which one condition (called the independent variable) affects another (dependent variable) while all the other conditions in the investigation are not changed.
 In all the experiments, plant growth is the dependable variable.
-For example, the bottle wrapped in foil only has light excluded (the independent variable), while it has the same amount of soil and water as the other treatments; the difference in plant growth (the "dependent variable") compared with the plants that receive soil, sun and water (the "control") can then be attributed to the absence of light, since the investigation was a fair test.
-Since nothing else was changed, the outcome is not confused or "confounded."
-For this activity, the terrarium that contains soil, water, and light is the "control" terrarium, and the three terrariums that are missing one element (soil, water, light) are the "experimental" terrariums.
+For example, the bottle wrapped in foil only has light excluded (the independent variable), while it has the same amount of soil and water as the other treatments.
+The difference in plant growth (the dependent variable) compared with the plants that receive soil, sun, and water (the control) can then be attributed to the absence of light since the investigation was a fair test.
+For this activity, the terrarium that contains soil, water, and light is the control terrarium, and the three terrariums that are missing one element (soil, water, light) are the experimental terrariums.